-Kim Jong Un’s latest play for peace was actually a declaration that it’s ready for nuclear war — and it just might get it
+Kim Jong Un’s latest play for peace was actually a declaration that it’s ready for nuclear war — and it just may get it

 But while dressing up the end of an illegal nuclear program may buy Kim some good press in the near term, it could set up disaster in coming talks with Trump.

-According to Manning, Trump’s belief that he’s a great dealmaker, and history of being a “counter-puncher” could lead to things getting “nasty really fast” if Trump feels North Korea has tricked him.
+Manning said Trump’s belief in himself as a dealmaker, and his history of being a counterpuncher, could lead to things getting “nasty really fast” if Trump feels North Korea has tricked him.

-Any perceived slights from Kim to Trump could “get back to [Trump] studying what kind strikes he could make without starting a nuclear war,” Manning said.
+Any perceived slights from Kim could prompt a return by Trump to “studying what kind strikes he could make without starting a nuclear war,” Manning said.

-“I think the fear among a lot of Korea watchers is when you have a summit between two leaders, if things do not go well, there’s little to fall back on,” Jung Pak, a senior fellow and the SK-Korea Foundation Chair in Korea Studies at Brookings Institution’s Center for East Asia Policy Studies, told MSNBC on Saturday.
+“I think the fear among a lot of Korea watchers is when you have a summit between two leaders, if things do not go well, there’s little to fall back on,” Jung Pak, a senior fellow and the SK-Korea Foundation chair in Korea studies at the Brookings Institution’s Center for East Asia Policy Studies, told MSNBC on Saturday.

 So while Trump and much of the world cheer North Korea’s decision to stop testing while talks are going on, something that almost certainly does help the peace process, it’s important to remember what Kim’s nuclear weapons mean to him.